Paddlewheel Propulsion Electric Ship | Landing Craft | Walking Barge | Sealift Jack up Mobile Modular Dock Bridge Barge

 • Bolt down cabinets, furniture, fixtures for rapid reconfiguration and flexible interiors

-• No hatches.
-No standing rigging (kite wind power option)
+• No standing rigging (kite wind power option)

 HDPE Boat Publications